3MT competition a learning opportunity for graduate students

 Those who have taken the challenge have said the experience helped them learn how to communicate their research succinctly, better understand the significance of their work, and apply that knowledge to advance their career prospects.

-Since 2017, about 100 Athabasca University graduate students have taken part in the AU 3MT competition, hosted by the Faculty of Graduate Studies (FGS), joining join the thousands of others around the world who have taken part in the competition since the inaugural event at the University of Queensland in 2008.
+Since 2017, more than 100 Athabasca University graduate students have taken part in the AU 3MT competition, hosted by the Faculty of Graduate Studies (FGS), joining the thousands of others around the world who have taken part in the competition since the inaugural event at the University of Queensland in 2008.

 Dr. Meggan Franks, 2024 AU 3MT winner